Tutorial: Generate an app using AI

 A right-side menu that lists resources and properties for selected resources in the Pages and Automations tabs.

 A debug console that displays warnings and errors at the bottom of the builder.
-There may be errors present in your generated app.
+There might be errors present in your generated app.
 This is likely due to automations that require a configured connector to perform actions, such as sending an email with Amazon Simple Email Service.

 An Ask AI chat window to get contextual help from the AI builder assistant.